alphagov/notifications-tech-docs/source/documentation/_limits.md

 ## Daily limits

-There’s a limit to how many messages you can send each day:
+There's a limit to the number of messages you can send each day:

 |Service status|Type of API key|Daily limit|
 |:---|:---|:---|